Josephine Muntz Adams: Career

 On 25 August 1898 at her parents home in Malvern, Josephine Muntz married Brisbane businessman Samuel Howard Adams, who had migrated form Portglenone, county Antrim, Ireland.
 She was aged 36 and already an established artist.
 The couple left Victoria for Brisbane, Queensland, and lived at Adaroni, in the Jubilee Estate, around Fernberg in Ithaca, where he stood as Labour candidate for the Balonne electorate and she continued to paint, teach and exhibit; her life-size portrait of R. J. L. Ellery, Government Astronomer, was presented to him at an August 1902 meeting of the Surveyors' Institute.
 She also visited her brother in Coolgardie, Western Australia, and painted there, too.

 Muntz's mother died in 1902, and then her 37-year-old husband Samuel Adams who, having suffered for some months previous from kidney stones suffered a fatal seizure, dying at home on 20 March 1903.
-An obituary was published in the The Worker noting his support for the labour movement and that his funeral was attended by representatives of The Worker, the Australian Labour Federation, Central Political Executive, the Social-Democratic Vanguard, and the Queensland Art Society.
+An obituary was published in The Worker noting his support for the labour movement and that his funeral was attended by representatives of The Worker, the Australian Labour Federation, Central Political Executive, the Social-Democratic Vanguard, and the Queensland Art Society.

 Josephine subsequently returned to her home state of Victoria where her father died in 1908, and from 1905-1908 was elected a council member of the Victorian Artists' Society (with which she exhibited 1896–1915) and was re-elected for 1912-1913.
 Burke notes that "in 1905, the year that May Vale, ‘Jo’ Sweatman, Josephine Muntz-Adams and Clara Southern were council members, the number of female exhibitors at the Victorian Artists Society winter exhibition was fifty-seven out of a total of 100 artists.
 In 1917 she returned to live and work in Brisbane for five years, until 1922.
 While there she was appointed part-time teacher of freehand drawing and painting at the Central Technical College, Brisbane, resumed her contact with the Royal Queensland Art Society, known then as the Queensland Art Society, and served on the management committee for three years and associated with the Brisbane Lyceum Club at Bible House, George Street.
 She resigned from the technical college in mid-1922 and returned to Melbourne.

 Professional success led to financial success; Muntz-Adams' work sold for high prices.
 By 1911 she had purchased newly established real estate: lots 5 and 6 in Tollington Avenue in the inner city suburb of East Melbourne.
 These she rented out, whilst she lived in nearby lot 9, which she kept until her death in 1949.

 In 1930 a Brisbane Courier journalist remarked that a critic reviewing the annual exhibition of the Victorian Artists' Society identified "as one of the most distinguished works in the collection, a self-portrait by Mrs. Muntz-Adams."